Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Research Method

 \subsection{Replication Package}

-To facilitate the validation and replication of our study, we have made the replication package online~\footnote{https://figshare.com/s/6e49677bc49ada0f3753}.
+To facilitate the validation and replication of our study, we have made the replication package online~\footnote{https://doi.org/10.6084/m9.figshare.27224493}.
 It contains the full list of studies that emerged from queries on digital libraries, the results of snowballing, and all conference papers.
 The inclusion/exclusion criteria and the results of the qualitative analysis are presented for each paper.
 Finally, a complete and comprehensive taxonomy, a full list of tools, a mapping between tools and vulnerabilities, and benchmarks used for tool evaluation or other experiments are included.
-We also provide a webpage\footnote{\url{https://gerardoiuliano.github.io/slr.html}} for easy consultation of the results.
+We also provide a webpage\footnote{{https://gerardoiuliano.github.io/slr.html}} and a GitHub repository\footnote{{https://github.com/GerardoIuliano/SLR-Ethereum}} for easy consultation of the results.